eoap/schemas/docs/ogc.md

     This is Work in Progress

-The schema is available at https://raw.githubusercontent.com/eoap/schemas/main/ogc-bbox.yaml
+The schema is available at https://raw.githubusercontent.com/eoap/schemas/main/ogc.yaml

 The schema defines:

-- An `OGCBBox` record for a bounding box
+- An `BBox` record for a bounding box

 to support https://docs.ogc.org/is/18-062r2/18-062r2.html#bounding-box-value